psybits/gopsydose/README.md

 `gopsydose -set-end-time`

+This will set when you finished your dose for the last log.

 If you're consuming something at once like [LSD](https://en.wikipedia.org/wiki/Lysergic_acid_diethylamide) or [Psilocybin mushrooms](https://en.wikipedia.org/wiki/Psilocybin_mushroom) or anything else, there's no need for the
 `-set-end-time` command.
 Just continue without doing it.

-This will set when you finished your dose for the last log.

-To see the last dose: `gopsydose -get-last 1`
+To see the last dose: `gopsydose -get-logs-last 1`

-To see all dosages: `gopsydose -get-all`
+To see all dosages: `gopsydose -get-logs`

 To see the progress of your last dosage: `gopsydose -get-times`